microsoft/confidential-container-demos/kafka/README.md

 #### Setup role access for the managed identity

-Assign the managed identity you created `USER_ASSIGNED_IDENTITY_NAME` in "Deploy and configure workload identity" step with the correct access permissions.

-The managed identity needs Key Vault Crypto Officer and Key Vault Crypto User roles if using AKV key vault or Managed HSM Crypto Officer and Managed HSM Crypto User roles for /keys if using AKV managed HSM.
+Assign the managed identity you created `USER_ASSIGNED_IDENTITY_NAME` in "Deploy and configure workload identity" step with the correct access permissions to the keyvault: Key Vault Crypto Service Release User role (previously Key Vault Crypto Officer and Key Vault Crypto User) if using AKV key vault or Managed HSM Crypto Service Release User role (previously Managed HSM Crypto Officer and Managed HSM Crypto User) for keys if using AKV managed HSM.
 The managed identity you created will be used for accessing the key vault during workload runtime.
 Thus, this step is for granting key vault access to the managed identity you created.